AppGharage/Epay-Docs/source/docs/deploying-your-site.md

 [GitHub Pages](https://pages.github.com/) is a free service for hosting static sites offered by GitHub.
 To get started, first read through [the documentation](https://help.github.com/categories/github-pages-basics/) to get an understanding of how the service works.

-The approach we use at Tighten Co. for deploying Jigsaw sites to GitHub pages looks like this:
+The approach we use at Tighten for deploying Jigsaw sites to GitHub pages looks like this:

 1. Build your site for production